-Current SBU pre-nursing students and transfer students: The BSN program currently is accepting applications for the Spring 2022 cohort.
+Current SBU pre-nursing students and transfer students: The BSN program currently is accepting applications for the Spring 2024 cohort.
 We are seeking applications from current SBU pre-nursing students and students looking to transfer to SBU from other institutions.
-View the admissions criteria and degree plan for pre-requisite requirements and application instructions.
+View the admissions criteria and degree plan for prerequisite requirements and application instructions.

-SBU has received initial approval from the Missouri State Board of Nursing for our pre-licensure BSN program.
-This is a traditional pre-licensure BSN degree program for students who do not already have a nursing degree (or LPN or RN certification).
+SBU has received full approval from the Missouri State Board of Nursing for our BSN program.
+This is a traditional BSN degree program for students who do not already have a nursing degree (or LPN or RN certification).
 If you have an ASN degree and would like to earn a bachelor's degree, please read about our degree completion BSN nursing program.

 Studying nursing at the Don and Carrie Babb Department of Nursing at SBU will enable you to experience traditional college life while also receiving a quality nursing education.
 You will graduate with a bachelor's degree, preparing you for the NCLEX-RN to become a Registered Nurse (RN).*